Shifted Poisson structures on differentiable stacks: Examples

-Another type of quasi-Poisson groupoid arise as integration of the so called Manin pairs.
-Let $(\mathfrak d, \mathfrak g)$ be a {\em Manin pair} \cite{Drinfeld}, that is, ${\mathfrak d}$ is an even dimensional Lie algebra of signature $(n, n)$ with an invariant, non-degenerate symmetric bilinear form, and $\mathfrak g$ is a maximal isotropic Lie subalgebra of $\mathfrak d$.
 Let $D$ be the connected and simply connected Lie group with Lie algebra ${\mathfrak d}$, and $G \subset D$ a closed Lie subgroup with Lie algebra $\mathfrak g$.
-We call $(D, G)$ the {\em group pair} corresponding to the Manin pair.
+Then $(D, G)$ is called the corresponding {\em group pair}.
 Denote by $S$, the homogeneous space $S=D/G$.
-Then the action of the Lie group $D$ on itself by left multiplication induces an action of $D$ on $S=D/G$, and in particular a $G$-action on $S$, which is called the {\em dressing action}.
+The action of the Lie group $D$ on itself by left multiplication induces an action of $D$ on $S=D/G$, and this, in turn, restricts to a $G$-action on $S$, called the {\em dressing action}.

-\begin{theorem} Let $(\mathfrak d, \mathfrak g)$ be a Manin pair, and $(D, G)$ its corresponding group pair.
-Then the quotient stack $[S/G]$, where $S=D/G$ and $G$ acts on $S$ by the dressing action, is naturally a non-degenerate $(+1)$-shifted Poisson stack. \end{theorem}